rohanailoni/G0-restapi-appointy/README.md

 ## ERROR Handling

-At every set of point in the program error has bee set with status of the server is returend
+At every set of point in the program error has been set with status of the server is returned

 ### Examples